aforward9600/pokemonpalette/README.md

 - Fixed being able to leave the safari zone without clearing the event
 - Fixed bumping into invisible shrub
 - Softlock teleport will now say it cannot be used if you don't have the pokedex yet
+- Minor tweak to Pallet Town object data for Prof Oak

 #Bugfixes: